 There are no restrictions on bringing claims on behalf of individuals from multiple jurisdictions.
-One example in which such a situation could potentially occur is a class action on behalf of victims of an aeroplane accident where some of the victims, or the airline itself, are from another country, or on behalf of victims of an environmental accident caused by a foreign person or entity.
+Where such a situation could potentially occur is a class action on behalf of victims of an aeroplane accident where some of the victims, or the airline itself, are from another country; or a class action on behalf of the victims of an environmental accident caused by a foreign person or entity.

-It should be mentioned that the Brazilian Code of Civil Procedure includes a provision (Section 139, X) stating that, when facing multiple repetitive individual claims, a judge may notify the institutions referred to in Section 5 of Federal Law No 7,347/1985 for them to consider the filing of a collective action.
+It should be mentioned that the Brazilian Code of Civil Procedure includes a provision (Section 139, X) stating that, when facing multiple repetitive individual claims, a judge may notify the institutions referred to in Section 5 of Federal Law No 7,347/1985, for them to consider filing a collective action.